bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_06.md

 Let's say the sender is Alice and the Receiver is Bob.

-* Bob's sig is added to the stack first, meaning its at the lowest.
+* Bob's sig is pushed to the stack first, meaning its at the lowest.
 * Bob's public key added next.
 * The op code OP_DUP duplicates the public key.
 * OP_HASH160 does a [ripmd160](https://en.wikipedia.org/wiki/RIPEMD) on the top public key.